huytran24/Dynamics365NewsWidget/README.md

-# Dynamics CRM news AzureDevOps widget
+# Dynamics CRM news widget (AzureDevOps)
-A Azure DevOps widget that displays news on Dynamcis CRM.
+A Azure DevOps widget that displays news on Dynamics CRM.